 After creating the taxonomic tree of entries, we turned to comparing this tree with a similar structure generated instead from the tags each expert applied to their entries.
 These tags represent the expert's own intuition concerning what categorical relationships might exist between their entries and other entries in the database.
-In order to compare the expert-sourced tagging tree classification system of religions to the taxonomy derived from the quantitative answers to DRH polls, the distance between each pair of tags is first calculated.
-From these distances, the shortest and longest distance between each entry and every other entry is then calculated (Figure 3).
+To compare the expert-sourced tagging tree classification system of religions with the taxonomy derived from the quantitative answers to DRH polls, the distance between each pair of tags is first calculated.
+From these distances, the shortest and longest distance between each entry and every other entry is then calculated (Figure 2).
+These distances were then compared with the tree made earlier to find the coherence between branches in each of the two tree structures.